Prescription Drug Charges Pennsylvania

 Prescription fraud can include forging prescriptions or making fake prescriptions, getting multiple prescriptions from several doctors (doctor shopping), impersonating a doctor or medical professional, or altering prescriptions to increase the quantity or number of refills.
 Medical professionals could also be charged with prescription fraud for prescribing unnecessary medication or wrongfully billing insurance companies.

-In the last couple decades, as pharmaceutical companies come out with new and addicting drugs that may seem harmless, more and more people are finding it difficult to cope without the drugs or are using them for recreation, while not being able to legally obtain them from a doctor.
+In the last couple of decades, as pharmaceutical companies come out with new and addicting drugs that may seem harmless, more and more people are finding it difficult to cope without the drugs or are using them for recreation, while not being able to legally obtain them from a doctor.
 In addition, a person who needs the prescription meds may not be able to afford to go to a medical professional to obtain the prescription legally.

 • OxyContine (oxycodone);